 There are various symptoms of Depression and Anxiety like conditions, such as feelings of sadness, emptiness, building frustration, fear, or thinking of things that might be going to happen.

 For all these conditions, you might consume medicines.
-So as Ambien is used for Insomnia and Trazadone is used for Depression or anxiety-like conditions, you should know would these two medicine consumed would help you or have any side effects on your health.
+So as Ambien is used for Insomnia and Trazadone is used for Depression or anxiety-like disorders, you should know would these two medicine consumed would help you or have any side effects on your health.

 What is Zolpidem?